Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 The long maritime tradition of Chiloe inspired the shape of Espejo De Luna, and it resembles a wooden ship washed ashore.

-The "drunken" ship is placed on the forested part stretch of coastline on the island of Chiloe in Chile.
+Inside, you'll find a reception and a two-story restaurant while the lodgings are spread out on the property.
+The "drunken" ship is placed on the forested part of the coastline on the island of Chiloe in Chile.

+Hotel Everland was an art project by Sabina Lang and Daniel Baumann that ran between 2006 and 2009.
 The project ran for a thousand nights, and its goal was to stretch the boundaries of art and hospitality.

+Guests could book only one night, and the location was constantly changing as the hotel toured Europe.
 The art project made fun of typical hotel habits, like stealing items, as the owners actively encouraged guests to take some things home.

 Icehotel was founded in 1989 and laid the foundation for the original and world-unique invention of today's Icehotel: a hotel created entirely from snow and ice from the Torne River.

 In addition, it is Sweden's most unique private art gallery, which is rebuilt every year in a new form, carefully designed and handmade by about 40 artists from around the world.
+Thanks to Icehotel 365, it is now possible to spend the night among ice art all year round.

-It is a specially designed 2,100 square meter (22,604 square feet) year-round ice experience with 18 art and deluxe suites, an ice bar, and an event area with an ice gallery.
+Icehotel 365, completed in 2016, is the first in the world to offer ice experiences all year round.
+It is a specially designed 2,100-square-meter (22,604-square-foot) ice experience with 18 art and deluxe suites, an ice bar, and an event area with an ice gallery.

 With a width of only 8.2 feet (2.5 meters), Eh'häusl has a solid claim to the title of the world's smallest hotel.

 It was built in the 18th century when couples needed to own a house to get married.
 So the bride and groom would buy it before tying the knot and sell it to the next couple right after!
+According to Guinness, the Eh'häusl is the smallest hotel in the world at 570 square feet (53 square meters).

+If this isn't recycling at its best (and weirdest), I don't know what is.
 Das Park Hotel has rooms inside sewer pipes that offer little more than a bed (seriously, not even bathrooms) and come under a pay-as-you-wish model.

-Andreas Strauss is the man behind this quirky idea who took the standard sewer pipes and turned them into comfortable rooms.
-Artist Thomas Latzel Ochoa was responsible for interior design.
+Many hotels are built of concrete but usually install windows and a nice facade.
+Not here.
+Andreas Strauss is the man behind this quirky idea.
+He took standard sewer pipes and turned them into comfortable rooms.
+Artist Thomas Latzel Ochoa was responsible for the interior design.

 What about the price?
 It's pretty much pay as much as you want (within reason).

 Everything about this former sea fort feels like a spy movie, from arriving by helicopter to the hyper-luxurious interiors.
+Spitbank Hotel is really pushing the limits of architecture makeovers with its insanely indulgent revamp.

-Located in the south of England, the sea fort has a unique panorama of Portsmouth and the surrounding sea.
+The hotel, completed in 1878, has only nine rooms.
+It was formerly a naval base in the south of England.
+The sea fort offers a unique panorama of Portsmouth and the surrounding sea.